bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- few clouds
+- scattered clouds
-- 81% humidity
+- 79% humidity
 - 8 mph wind

 1 inches of rain in the past 24 hours